 Introduction

-...interception between meta-cognition, TOCs, and AI....

-...meta-management as key to experiential awareness (aka consciousness).

 Theories of consciousness (TOCs) attempt to explain the functioning of the cognitive processes of the brain and how those processes give rise to subjective experience – often described as "what it is like" to be conscious (citation, Nagel).
 Computational theories of consciousness view individual neurons, groups of neurons, and regions of the brain as "processing" received information in order to produce an output.
 Several computational theories of consciousness today receive a lot of interest, including Global Workspace Theory, Higher-order Thought Theories, and Integrated Information Theory, to name just a few.

 One recurring question in research on consciousness in general, and on subjective experience particularly, is what utility it provides over and above other brain processes that are not associated with subjective experience.
 Many theories, including computational TOCs, make reference to the need for flexibility or adaptation.
 However these theories tend to provide high-level descriptions.
 They thus either fail to identify what flexibility or adaptation means, they fail to specify the mechanisms underlying such flexible adaptation, or they fail to sufficiently explain how the theory balances the need for flexibility without collapsing into disorganized chaos.